AMERICA'S GUN CULTURE: Second Amendment interpretation central to national debate over firearms, public safety

 • increases children and family mental health services.

-Both of Pennsylvania’s senators – Bob Casey Jr., a Democrat, and Pat Toomey, a Republican – support the plan.
+Both of Pennsylvania’s senators – Bob Casey Jr., a Democrat, and Pat Toomey, a Republican – supported the plan.

 “It’s really encouraging to see that coming together,” Casey said.